-You'd do anything for your dog, even check his stool, especially if you thought something could be wrong.
-Notice any differences in your dog's bowel movements lately?
+You’d do anything for your dog, even check their stool, especially if you thought something could be wrong.
+Notice any differences in your dog’s bowel movements lately?
 Although mucus in dog stool is very common, and necessary, sometimes it warrants a trip to the veterinarian.

 What is mucus in dog stool?